DomaCom Newsletter – June 2015

 We shouldn’t underestimate Gen Ys.
 They know what they want and are quick to work out how to get it.

-If Gen Y are the next generation of financial planning clients and property is what they want then help them achieve it in the best possible way.
+If Gen Y is the next generation of financial planning clients and property is what they want then help them achieve it in the best possible way.
 Be flexible enough to engage this demographic at their level and in the way they want, or get out of their way seems to be the message coming through.

 We have added a property advice page to our marketing site www.domacom.com.au to help you find a suitable buyer’s advocate or agent to take a brief from you to source suitable investment properties for your clients.